 With weekly gatherings on Sunday mornings, adult Sunday School classes offer a place of fellowship, study, and growth as you continue your faith journey.
-Feel free to visit a few classes until you find the place that feels like “home.”
-There is no need to call ahead or sign up for anything: just drop in.
-If you would like someone to walk with you to class and introduce you to a few folks, please contact:
+Feel free to visit a few classes until you find the place that feels like home.
+There is no need to call ahead or sign up, just drop in.

 9:30 a.m.
 Sunday Classes